 Well, I finished my Valentine’s Day mantle decorations last night.
 Yep, that’s right.
 It’s February 26th.
 Whoops.
 But hey, now it’s all ready for next year!
 It also got my butt in gear to prep for St. Patrick’s Day and Easter.
+Today I am going to share with you a recipe for my Lucky Clover Wreath.

 Up until this year I’ve really only had decorations for Halloween and Christmas, and even those were very small boxes of decorations.
 That is what happens when you are living in apartments as students.
 But now we are living with my dad in his beautiful home, and that home is in need of some decor!
 So today I made my first St. Patrick’s Day decoration.
 After all, I married a man with Irish blood and we named our son Callum.
 We need to acknowledge this holiday with more than a pinch, don’t you think?!